Skip to main content

 Share

-By Canberra News Desk · Published 9 July 2026, 6:50 pm
+By Canberra News Desk · Published 19 July 2026, 6:05 am

 2 min read

-This article was generated by AI from the linked public sources.
-The Daily Canberra is independently owned and covers Canberra news free from advertiser or sponsor influence.
+AI may assist with research, summarising and drafting.
+Where public source links underpin the article, they are shown below.
+Sensitive material is held for human review, and people oversee the standards and corrections process.
+The Daily Canberra covers Canberra news.
 It is provided for general information only and is not professional, legal, financial, or medical advice.
 Read our editorial standards →

 Canberra Advances Light Rail Stage 2 as Housing Crisis Deepens